TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

    - non static - utilities, repositories and obvious classes like mailers and similar.
 It does not matter much if those services are stateless or not.
 Controllers, for instance, are usually *not* stateless. ((this is just a configuration detail from this point of view.))
-   Note the TYPO3 core does not strictly follow this in all casesyet, but strives to get this more clean over time.
+   Note the TYPO3 core does not strictly follow this in all cases yet, but strives to get this more clean over time.

 Data object
   Data objects are the opposite of services.
 They are *not* available through service containers.
-Predicate :php:`$container->has()` returns false and they can not be injected.
+Here calling :php:`$container->has()` returns :php:`false` and they can not be injected.
 They are instantiated either with :php:`new()` or :php:`GeneralUtility::makeInstance()`.
-  Models are a typical example of data objects.
+  Domain models or DTO are a typical example of data objects.

   *Note:* *Data objects* are *not* "service container aware" and do not support DI.
 Although the TYPO3 core does not strictly follow this rule in all cases